google/transmat/README.md

 ## Known quirks
 - Chrome strips newlines in `text/uri-list`.
 For now, you can only use this to transfer a single URI. https://crbug.com/239745
-- Transferring of generated files using `new File()` doesn't seem to be supported well enough.
+- Transferring files generated using `new File()` doesn't seem to be supported well enough.
-- Webapplications can only read the payload (using [getData](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/getData)) when finishing the transfer by dropping or pasting.
+- Web applications can only read the payload (using [getData](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/getData)) when finishing the transfer by dropping or pasting.
 While dragging, only the [types](https://developer.mozilla.org/en-US/docs/Web/API/DataTransfer/types)